jonathandroth/staggered/README.md

 ## Stata implementation

 We also provide a Stata implementation (`staggered_stata`) via the RCall package, which calls the staggered R package from within Stata.
+As mentioned above, **we now have a [native Stata implementation](https://github.com/mcaceresb/stata-staggered) which we recommend using over `staggered_stata`.** However, the instructions are preserved below for backwards compatibility.

 ### Installation